Renal Function TestRenal Function Test

 • Albuminuria is used as a marker for the detection of incipient nephropathy in diabetics.

-• It is an independent marker for the cardiovascular disease since it connotes increased endothelial permeability, and it is also a marker for chronic renal impairment.
+• It is an independent marker for cardiovascular disease since it connotes increased endothelial permeability, and it is also a marker for chronic renal impairment.

 Urine albumin may be measured in 24-hour urine collections or early morning/random specimens as an albumin/creatinine ratio.
-The presence of albuminuria on two occasions with the exclusion of a urinary track infection indicates glomerular dysfunction.
+The presence of albuminuria on two occasions with the exclusion of a urinary tract infection indicates glomerular dysfunction.
 The presence of albuminuria for three or more months is indicative of chronic kidney disease.

 Typical Tests